cuemacro/finmarketpy/INSTALL.md

             * plotly - visualisation

 * Cuemacro Python libraries (open source)
+    * Before we start make sure we are familiar where your Anaconda site packages folder is (ie. where it will install your Python dependencies), as this will be where we need to edit the various configuation files described in this section.
+        * Typically this is in folders like:
+            * C:\Anaconda3-64\Lib\site-packages
+            * C:\Program Files\Anaconda\Lib\site-packages
     * chartpy - pip install git+https://github.com/cuemacro/chartpy.git
         * Check constants file configuration [chartpy/chartpy/util/chartconstants.py](https://github.com/cuemacro/finmarketpy/blob/master/chartpy/util/chartconstants.py) for
             * Adding your own API keys for Plotly, Twitter etc